 This is just one, of many reasons, why you should never relax your quality assurance and inspection procedures.
 The other reason for an increase in Post-CNY quality issues, as hinted above, is the large number of orders a (moderately successful) supplier, and its subcontractors have stacked up.

 This may include a backlog of orders from early December and onward, depending on the production time needed.
 This is stretching the suppliers’ capabilities to its maximum.

 Plenty of suppliers, even those who are not so busy, just use the general Post-CNY stress as an excuse for being slow and providing poor service.
 That’s worth mentioning too.

 4. How to avoid severe delays due to the CNY

 Now that you are aware of the somewhat complex dynamics of the Chinese New Year, and how it may affect your business, it’s about time to explain how you can prevent related delays and quality issues.

 a.
-Place your orders in time: Ensure that production starts in late November, at latest.
+Place your orders in time: Ensure that production starts in late November, at the latest.
 That assumes an average production time of 30 to 40 days.
-If longer, you must start counting backwards.
+If longer, you must start counting backward.

 b.
 Avoid placing last minute orders in January: Remember what I mentioned about the risk of quality issues Post-CNY?
 The same applies to the January rush, leading up to the CNY.